bootlin/meta-spdx-diff/README.md

 - This layer included in bblayers.conf
 - On Scarthgap:
     - SPDX2.2 have to be disabled
-    - SPDX3 backport patches series applied (see `kas/patches/oe-core/spdx3/`)
+    - SPDX3 extended attributes patch series applied (see `kas/patches/oe-core/spdx3/`)

 ----------------------------------------------------------------------
 Enabling sbom-diff